 Other tertiary education centers

-In addition to the University, Andorra has several tertiary education centers.
-For example, it has a professional training center and a Adult Training Center (CFA) at Aixovall, the aviation academy Andorra Aviation Academy o a VATEL subsidiary, the prestigious international hotel and tourism school considered the best in the world in the sector, with a Bachelor and an MBA in International Hospitality.
+In addition to the University, Andorra has various tertiary education centers.
+For example, it has a professional training center and a Adult Training Center at Aixovall, the aviation academy Andorra Aviation Academy o a VATEL subsidiary, the prestigious international hotel and tourism school considered the best in the world in the sector, with a Bachelor and an MBA in International Hospitality.

 In addition, tertiary education is complemented by other tertiary education centers to provide the maximum educational variety possible to a small, but welcoming country with great international aspirations, especially since the last decade of transformation made in this regard.